Lemon Blueberry Cake with Whipped Cream Cheese Frosting

 - Zest of one lemon

 - Preheat oven to 350 degrees F. Line three 6-inch cake pans with parchment paper.
 Grease parchment paper.
+(You can alternatively use two 8-inch round cake pans)

-- Whisk together a third cup of the milk, egg, egg whites, lemon and vanilla extracts.
+- Whisk together a third cup of the milk, egg, egg whites, lemon, and vanilla extracts.

-- Add the butter one piece at a time and blend on low speed for 1-2 minutes or until the flour mixture resembles wet sand.
+- Add the butter one piece at a time and blend at low speed for 1-2 minutes or until the flour mixture resembles wet sand.
 Then add the remaining milk, and mix on low speed until moistened.
 Increase speed to medium and mix for 1½ minute.
 Be careful not to over mix.
 Scrape the sides of the bowl as needed.

 - Add the egg/milk/extract mixture in 3 separate batches mixing on medium speed after each addition until combined.

-- Divide the batter evenly into the prepared cake pans and bake in the center of the oven for 20-25 minutes or until a cake tester comes out clean when inserted in center of a cupcake.
+- Divide the batter evenly into the prepared cake pans and bake in the center of the oven for 20-25 minutes or until a cake tester comes out clean when inserted in the center of a cupcake.

 - Let cakes cool completely before frosting.